DiaAzul/Posh-Predictive-Text/README.md

 # Resolve-Argument

-PowerShell cmdlet to provide suggested completions for command arguments.
+PowerShell cmdlet providing tab-completion for third party commands.

+PowerShell provides tab-completion for built-in commands.
+This reduces error and improves productivity.

-The commands supported by this cmdlet are:
+Commands supported by this cmdlet are:

 - git
 - conda